 Having spent so much time in the Lakes over the last few years I have been increasingly aware that another, arguably more important, area of the north was being neglected: Yorkshire.
 This Yorkshireman was going to have to do something about this and so twelve months ago I decided to do more photography east of the Pennines.
 And I think its gone quite well.

 In light of this I’m going to change my review this year: instead of picking five individual photos I’m allowing myself to pick one from each of the major galleries on my site.
 And then pick a personal favourite from any gallery.
 With that decision made let’s plough on …

 Grasmere from Stone Arthur

 The Lake District entry into this year’s list was taken early on in the year when there was still snow on the fell tops.
-However I was well below the snow line by the time I had descended this far on my way down into Easedale.
+However I was well below the snow line when I took this photo.

 My favourite photograph from this collection is above: an unusual one that shows the large, rolling fields typical of this area.